Arronk/My-Coding-Journey/LogR3.md

 Just the bare minimum reading today as it was a long day working followed up with a 3000km flight back home.
 Will catch up and try and smash out pset 4 tomorrow.

+## Day 32: 01/12/2018

+### Progress: Worked on MIT 6.00.2x again

+Revised the first part of week four and I think I have a better understanding of the underlying concepts now.
+I also finished off  the rest of the exercises and videos and looking to have all the psets completed tomorrow.